tamht298/Hackintosh-OpenCore-EFI-Dell-Inspiron-5559/README.md

 * OpenCore 0.6.0

 ## Setup
-1. Following this steps at [guideline][https://dortania.github.io/OpenCore-Install-Guide/]
+1. Following this steps at [guideline][guideline]
 2. Copy folder EFI in this repo and paste in your boot's usb
 3. Ok & install now

 ### Fix some kext:
-* Wifi: download the lastest Heliport release at [OpenIntelWireless's Repo][https://github.com/OpenIntelWireless/HeliPort/releases].
+* Wifi: download the lastest Heliport release at [OpenIntelWireless's Repo][OpenIntelWireless's Repo].
 Install Heliport.dmg and open, then goto System Preferences -> Users & Groups -> select Current User and add Heliport to Login Items.
 > Check below image to setup
 ![setup Heliport](https://i.imgur.com/cqNczip.png)